 Personal Line of Credit

 A personal line of credit is similar to a loan, but you only pay interest if you borrow against the principal.
 You can tap into a personal line of credit anytime you need it, and you don’t have to reapply after paying off your line of credit the first time.
 That means no additional waiting times or origination fees.
 Payments towards your personal line of credit get reported to the major credit bureaus and will improve your score.
 Obtaining a personal line of credit also increases your credit limit.
-A higher credit limit will improve your credit utilization ratio, a key metric that influences 30% of your credit score.
+A higher credit limit will improve your credit utilization ratio, a key metric influencing 30% of your credit score.

 Debt Consolidation Loans